 Ab Wheel Rollouts with 3-Second Holds

-- To complete this last ab wheel exercise, choose kneeling rollouts, standing rollouts, pike rollouts, or even one-arm ab wheel rollouts.
+- To complete this last ab wheel exercise, choose kneeling, standing, pike, or even one-arm ab wheel rollouts.

 - To make any of the rollouts above more challenging, pause for 3 seconds when your arms are in the fully extended position before gliding back into your starting plank position.